 As with all other insurance policies, the extent of the cover provided by loss of rent products can vary from provider to provider, but as a general rule they won’t pay out if the inconvenience affects the landlord rather than the tenant, or if there’s a way the tenant can still stay in the property even after a disaster.

-For example, if flooding has affected one bedroom of a ground floor flat and made it uninhabitable, but the tenant can stay in another empty bedroom while repairs are being made, then the insurance policy won’t pay out.
+For example, if flooding has affected one bedroom of a ground-floor flat and made it uninhabitable, but the tenant can stay in another empty bedroom while repairs are being made, then the insurance policy won’t pay out.
+If, however, the roof of the property is damaged by a storm and becomes uninhabitable for tenants, the insurance policy will probably prove useful at that time.

 It’s also worth bearing in mind that if you do need to make a claim, you’ll have to provide a copy of the lease to show your rental loss, as it’s your responsibility as the landlord to demonstrate this.